Source File

 // The first word in an allocated struct, array, or slice; in a global

-// variable; or in a local variable (because the subject of all atomic operations
+// variable; or in a local variable (because on 32-bit architectures, the

 // SwapInt32 atomically stores new into *addr and returns the previous *addr value.